egozer/AnonymousMessageApp-megk.us/README.md

 # Firebase-Based Messaging System with User Authentication

-#BY THE WAY BEFORE START YOU CAN PREVIEW THIS PROJECT FROM [https://megkus-admin.web.app](https://megkus-admin.web.app)

 This project is a simple messaging system built with Firebase, where users can log in with a username and PIN to view their messages.
 Users can send messages without logging in, but only logged-in users can view their own messages.